 An area council is comprised of an elected student board and community representatives.
 An area Council currently seats five positions: President, Vice President, Events Chair, Marketing & Communications Chair, and Advocacy Chair.
 The rest of the area council is comprised of Community Representatives that act as additional hands when executing events, giving programming input, aiding in advocacy initiatives, and anything else the community may need.

 “What is a Program?”

-Program is the term used for an event thrown by our area councils for residents!
-The Area Councils are given a yearly budget by RHA and the Department of Housing and Residence Life.
-This money is used by an Area Council to throw events that are planned by students on the area council, for their fellow peers.
+Program is the term used for an event thrown by our Area Councils for residents!
+They are events that are planned by students on the area council, for their fellow peers.
 Some example programs area councils have executed in the past are tie-dye events, haunted houses, carnivals, Super Bowl parties, and even a polaroid picture taking event!
 Due to COVID-19, programs will look a bit different this year.
 However, we are confident that our creative and innovative students in our Area Councils will still be able to come up with great virtual or hybrid programming.

 The only requirement is that you live on campus during your time on area council as a student!
 The only exception is that of an RA.
 If you are a Resident Assistant you cannot serve on Area Council, but you can support your Area Council by getting your residents involved by telling them to either join their area council or attend programs!

 Any additional information regarding Area Councils can be requested using the contact information on the Contact page.